 5. Navigating the Oktoberfest crowds

-- Unless you have a connection (know someone with a long standing reservation) your chances of getting into a tent on opening or closing day are slim to none.
-I’d lean more towards none with those scenarios.
+Opening and Closing Days: Unless you have a special connection, like knowing someone with a long-standing reservation, your chances of getting into a tent on opening or closing day are extremely slim.
+In such scenarios, it’s safer to assume it’s next to impossible.

-- Remember to bring the cash.
-A server will come to your table and you will pay for all food and drink in cash.
+- Cash is King: Remember to bring cash.
+Servers will come to your table, and you’ll need cash to pay for all your food and drinks.

-- Remember this is a marathon day not a sprint when it comes to alcohol consumption.
-You will find that the purity levels in the beer make for a much smoother taste and honestly, minimized, if any hangover.
+- Moderate Drinking: Oktoberfest is a marathon, not a sprint when it comes to alcohol consumption.
+The purity of the beer makes for a smoother taste and, honestly, minimizes the risk of hangovers.